AMSAT-NA/PacSatFSKBoard/NOTES.md

 capacitor (C117) to 22pF, removed C125, the .75pF capacitor in the
 filter, and changed C127 to 2pf.
 Each change gained about 1dB.

+I've also changed inductors L30 and L33 from 22nH to 20nH and 18nH to
+16nH, respectively.
+This raises the frequency of the output filter a bit to better accommodate the higher frequency side of the UHF band.

 I've done some more simulation.
 On the input filter, I suspect that parasitic inductance and mutual inductance is causing issues with the inductor value and it's too high.
 It's already moved to avoid mutual